web-infra-dev/modern.js/packages/builder/builder-doc/en/config/tools/babel.md

 #### removePresets

+- Type: `(presets: string | string[]) => void`

-To remove the Babel preset configuration, pass in the name of the preset to be removed.
+To remove the Babel preset configuration, pass in the name of the preset to be removed, you can pass in a single string or an array of strings.

 ```js
 export default {